Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 of the types in order to be compatible. tionDataType may deﬁne the computation method.

-#@SECTION: 4.
-For the compatibility with respect to connectors there are some additional rules
-for the values of the attribute swImplPolicy which are considered general rules on the level of DataPrototypes and PortInterfaces.
+4. For the compatibility with respect to connectors there are some additional rules for the values of the attribute swImplPolicy which are considered general rules on the level of DataPrototypes and PortInterfaces.